TraekWells/personal-site/content/blog/practical-advice-for-non-designers-part-one.md

 If you think about it that way, you’re doing your brain a disservice by going with your first idea because you’re not giving it time to generate new ideas when you’re out and about.

 The primary benefit of wireframing multiple ideas is that you’ll be able to test out multiple options and combine the best parts of them all into the final piece.

+## Get feedback

+Feedback is the designer’s best friend and you as the designer should be getting as much as it as possible.
+Building off of my last tip about wireframing multiple ideas, more than likely, the client will prefer a few ideas from different wireframes.
+After receiving feedback, you can then combine their preferences into the final design.

+Another benefit to getting feedback, preferably early in the design process, is that the client will be aware of the general design direction before it's too late in the design process.

+Feedback is an invaluable tool and it's critical to digest and apply it in the early stages of the design process.
+It's great for you and it's great for the client.

 ## Other tips